The Jewish sages have given four predominant answers to the question of why we read Jonah on Yom Kippur.

 Read the full text of the Book of Jonah in Hebrew and English here.

-The second Rabbinic response is related to Yom Kippur’s most profound theme–that of Teshuva, repentance.
+The second rabbinic response is related to Yom Kippur’s most profound theme: teshuva, or repentance.
 The second Mishnah in Ta’anit, which recounts how the Jewish people should observe fast days, quotes the deeds of the people of Ninveh.
 They are a paradigm of repentance, a model for us as we struggle through the day.

-Third, the Book of Jonah also serves as a reminder that the entire world, and all of its natural forces, are in God’s hand.
+Third, the Book of Jonah serves as a reminder that the entire world, and all of its natural forces, are in God’s hands.
 The wind, the kikayon plant, the sea, and the great fish are all vehicles of God in this story.
-These all serve to reinforce Psalm 24, which we read on Kol Nidrei night, and which states that “The earth is God’s.”
+These all serve to reinforce the statement in Psalm 24, which we read on Kol Nidrei night, which states that “The earth is God’s.”

-Finally, according to the Mishnah in Brachot 6a, Minchah time is believed to be especially poignant for having prayers answered: “One should always take special care about the afternoon prayer.
+Finally, according to the Mishnah in Brachot 6a, the time of the afternoon Mincha service is believed to be especially poignant for having prayers answered: “One should always take special care about the afternoon prayer.
 For even Elijah was favorably heard only while offering his afternoon prayer.”
 As we read of Jonah being answered from the belly of the fish, we are reminded that we too can be saved, even as the day begins to wane.